Read content below or click FREE Audio Download to listen

 Now let's look at your value system, and how it defines your behavior, and your relationship with your clients.
-As you know, to effectively set boundaries you must avoid judging your clients' attitudes and behavior.
+As you know, to effectively set boundaries you must avoidjudging your clients' attitudes and behavior.
 These judgments are usually made according to your own personal value system.
-However, this seemingly all too obvious statement, about judging your clients, oftentimes creates a dichotomy and is easier said then done.
-An example of this may be found in public assistance staff, that are administering financial aid to people who they feel are less than needy or "deserving".
+However, this seemingly all too obvious statement, about judging your clients, oftentimes creates a dichotomy and is easier said than done.
+An example of this may be found in public assistance staff that are administering financial aid to people who they feel are less than needy or "deserving."

 Another example of the personal values-versus-objectivity conflict is often found in the controversy that continues to exist about the ultimate treatment goal for substance-using clients.
 Some argue that it is not clear whether no use or controlled use should be the treatment goal.